 Seroquel (generic name: Quetiapine) is a complex medication, initially designed to treat severe mental illness including Bipolar Disorder and Schizophrenia.
 It is an antipsychotic medication, acting as a dopamine modulator in the brain.
 It also has some activity involving serotonin which may contribute to its antidepressant effects.
 The insomnia benefit from Seroquel is also through its antihistamine properties.

 Because of its complexity, Seroquel has multiple potential side effects.
 These include metabolic effects such as weight gain, increased cholesterol, and the potential for developing diabetes.
 It can cause low blood pressure and has a rare risk for causing a dangerous fever.
 There has been a mild concern for patients to abuse Seroquel as a sedative medication, but this seems to be more prevalent in the jail system, where other drugs of abuse are difficult to obtain.
-Seroquel is not considered a controlled substance by the Drug Enforcement Administration (DEA).
+Drug Enforcement Administration (DEA) does not consider Seroquel a controlled substance.

 Common dosing for Seroquel is either 50 or 100mg each night.
 To lessen the risk for weight gain or the other metabolic effects, we often recommend using this medication for insomnia for a brief period of time.
 For patients with concurrent mental illness issues such as Bipolar Disorder, Seroquel can be a very useful insomnia medication.